sherifabdlnaby/kubephp/README.md

 - Designed to run in orchestrated environments like Kubernetes.
 - Multi-Container setup with `Nginx` & `PHP-FPM` communicating via TCP.
 - Production Image that are **immutable** and **fully contained** with source code and dependencies inside.
+- Configured for graceful shutdowns/restarts, and correctly pass termination signal.
 - Multi-stage builds for an optimized cache layers.
 - Transparent configuration, all configuration determine app behavior are captured in VCS, such as PHP, FPM, and Nginx Config
 - Production configuration with saint defaults tuned for performance.
-- Easily extend the image with extra configuration, and scripts; with predictable execution.
+- Easily extend the image with extra configuration, and scripts; such as post-build & pre-run scripts.
-- Fast container start time.
+- Fast container start time done by only doing the necessary steps at application start and offload anything else to build.
+- Override-able container CMD, used to run PHP Commands, to be used for cron-jobs/consumers.
+- Image tries to fail at build time as much as possible by running all sort of checks.
+- Default Healtchecks embedded for PHP FPM and Nginx
 - Development Image supports mounting code and hot-reloading.
-- Image tries to fail at build time as much as possible by running all sort of checks.

 ## How to add to my project ?